GeoDan87/CIT225/lab7.md

 <br></br>
 <br></br>

 9. You can manipulate the isolation that you queried in question 4.
-In your second session, add the following line at the top of the query from question 5. `SET SESSION transaction_isolation = 'read-uncommitted;'`, run the query.
+In your second session, add the following line at the top of the query from question 5. `SET SESSION transaction_isolation = 'read-uncommitted';`, run the query.
 What is the result now?
 <br></br>
 <br></br>
 <br></br>